 Col. Frampton received his B.S. in Political Science from the College of Charleston and graduated from the South Carolina Criminal Justice Academy.

-Marine Resources Division — Blaik Keppler
+Deputy Director for Marine Resources — Blaik Keppler

 Blaik Keppler has been with the South Carolina Department of Natural Resources since 2007.
 Prior to becoming the Marine Resources Deputy Director in 2022, she served as the director of the Coastal Reserves and Outreach section and the ACE Basin National Estuarine Research Reserve Manager.